 4. South Florida and North Florida are pretty different.

 South Florida and North Florida can sometimes feel like different states.
-South Florida is more diverse and shows more of a Latin American and Caribbean influence.
+The former is more diverse and shows more of a Latin American and Caribbean influence.
 The southern half of the state is also where more of the nightlife happens.
 North Florida is home to the state’s capital and has a different climate from the southern half of the state.
 If you’re thinking of buying a home in Florida, it’s worth knowing that South Florida is feeling the impact of rising sea levels and other climate change-related events.
 North Florida is not as vulnerable to climate change.

 5. You might want to brush up on your hurricane safety.